 The definitive treatment for hypocalcemia is to eliminate the underlying cause.
 Supportive measures, including the following, to restore normocalcemia can be administered pending the diagnosis.

-Hypocalcemic tetany or convulsions are indications for the immediate IV administration of 10% calcium gluconate (1.0–1.5 mL/kg), which should be slowly infused over a 10-min period.
+Hypocalcemic tetany or convulsions are indications for the immediate IV administration of 10% calcium gluconate (1–1.5 mL/kg), which should be slowly infused throughout a 10-min period.
 Close monitoring is mandatory; if bradycardia or shortening of the QT interval occurs, the IV infusion should be slowed or temporarily discontinued.

 Once the life-threatening signs of hypocalcemia have been controlled, calcium can be added to the IV fluids and administered as a slow continuous infusion (eg, 10% calcium gluconate, 2.5 mL/kg every 6–8 hr).
 The rate of calcium administration should be adjusted as necessary to maintain a normal serum calcium concentration, and the infusion should be continued for as long as necessary to prevent recurrence of hypocalcemia.
 Although this continuous calcium infusion will maintain normocalcemia, its effects are short-lived; hypocalcemia will recur within hours of stopping the infusion unless other treatment is given.

 Oral calcium supplementation may be beneficial in some conditions (eg, hypoparathyroidism, puerperal tetany).
 The daily requirements are 1–4 g for dogs and 0.5–1 g for cats.
 The daily dose of calcium should be based on the amount of elemental calcium in the product, rather than on the weight of the calcium salt.